 What Might You Do When Your A/C Freezes?

-- Confirm that there is nothing restricting the airflow to the system.
+- Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and verify that they are not obstructed by furniture or curtains.

 - Call TML Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into a pricey repair.
 When your air conditioner freezes over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many homeowners are forced to pick between installing a new system or repairing the old unit.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of having a less expensive job.
+In fact, many homeowners are forced to pick between installing a new system or repairing the old unit.
+If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will advise you of the exact cause and how to avoid the issue from happening again.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.